FormidableLabs/react-native-app-auth/README.md

 #### result

-This is the result from the auth server
+This is the result from the auth server:

 - **accessToken** - (`string`) the access token
 - **accessTokenExpirationDate** - (`string`) the token expiration date